wguo91/geolocation/README.md

 * There should be a separate route/section to show the list of locations previously searched.
 Each location of the list should be a link which should render new route to show all the details of the location.
 * You should handle user input and server response validations for all scenarios.

 ### Non-Functional / Acceptance Criteria ###
 * You must refactor this project using the Backbone.js framework.
-* Make sure to keep the existing functionality up and fix any bugs you might run into.
+* Make sure to keep the existing functionality up.
+When adopting a web framework you might need to refactor some of it.
+Make sure to fix any bugs you might run into.
 * It is expected that you use a template engine, such as Handlebars.
 * It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Mocha/Chai, QUnit.
 * We suggest that you use a responsive presentation framework such as Twitter Bootstrap or Zurb Foundation.
+* Your code skills will also be evaluated, so apply everything you see fit, even with this being a simple app.
+Bonus points for: organized code, configuration files/objects, design patterns.
+* Task automation (grunt, gulp, and so on) is a nice addition to your challenge.
+* It is expected that you know how to proper commit changes in Git, which means you should present meaningful commits and descriptions.
+* Well organized projects have descriptive Readme files.
+Therefore you should provide information about critical decisions, project setup and important announcements.

 ### Technical Details ###
 You should receive a JSON response from http://ip-api.com/json/:host similar to: